European Commission logo

 The following map illustrates the laboratories distribution in Europe and beyond, updated with data collected with our 2018 survey.

-(you will be accessing a service provided by a third party)
+(service provided by a third party)